nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Make/README.md

 └── simple_math.h
 ```

-In this example, we split up the C++ program into 4 parts:

-- main function defined in main.cpp file
-- some simple math calculation defined in the simple_math.cpp file
-- some simple algorithms defined in the simple_algo.cpp file
-- the predefined library of basic input/output functionalities

 This Makefile below is a set of instructions for building an executable file called 'main'.
 It specifies that 'main' depends on three object files: 'main.o', 'simple_algo.o', and 'simple_math.o'.

 ```